JaspervRijbroek/getraddish.com/guide/getting-started/setup.md

 ```

 The ```setConfig``` has a single parameter, this can be a string to a file
 which will then be included, or this can be an object.
+This will be the config used globally within Raddish.
+Go here to read more about the [config file](/guide/essentials/config.html).

 After the ```setConfig``` we call ```setApplication``` this method has 2 parameters and can be called many times.
 the first is the alias of the application, which will be represented in the [identifiers](/guide/essentials/identifiers.html) and the [url](/guide/essentials/urls.html).